cbmckinstry/FlappyHawk/README.md

 ## Summary

 Hawkeye Flappy has grown far beyond a traditional Flappy Bird clone.
 With football-themed mechanics, multiple game modes, multiplayer support, dynamic obstacles, and a fully integrated leaderboard and stats system, it offers a wide range of ways to play.

-This README provides a simple overview without diving into technical detail, while still representing the game's true features as of 2025.